anfederico/gemini/README.md

 7  2017-07-08 14:30:00  2521.500036  2510.000000  2520.775500  2518.450645
 8  2017-07-08 15:00:00  2519.817394  2506.054360  2518.451000  2514.484009
 ```

-#### Optional Setup
+#### Loading Data into the Backtester
 If you don't have your own data, we've included a useful function for grabbing historical charting data from the Poloniex exchange.
 In this example, we'll trade the BTC/ETH pair on a 30 minute timeframe.
-For demonstration purposes, we want to ignore the last 30 days of data in our backtest and look at the 2 months before then.
+To demonstrate the versatility of our data grabber, we will ignore the last 30 days of data in our backtest and look at the 60 days before then.
 With the poloniex helper function, it's easy to do that.
 ```python
 import pandas as pd
 import poloniex as px